Virginia Walbot

+Virginia Walbot (born 1946) is an American agriculturalist and botanist who is a professor in the Department of Biology at Stanford University.
+She investigates maize development with a focus on factors involved in male sterility.

 Life

 Walbot first began working with corn when she used to help grow and sell it on her family's farm in Southern California.
 Later in the 1970s she met Barbara McClintock, who was very influential.
 That is when Walbot began visiting McClintock's lab in Cold Spring Harbor and became devoted to studying maize development and reproduction.

 In 1967, Walbot received a B.A. degree in biology at Stanford University.
 In 1969–1972, attended Yale to work on embryogenesis, where she earned an M.Phil. and Ph.D.
 She attended the University of Georgia on a postdoctoral appointment.
 She became a faculty Member at Washington University in St. Louis.
 Later Walbot returned to Stanford as a professor in the Department of Biology.

 Walbot first worked with maize while working with Ed Coe in the University of Missouri.